New Outer Space Seattle indoor play space. Credit: JiaYing Grygiel

 Some visitors accustomed to larger play spaces such as Southcenter’s Safari or South Lake Union’s Playdate SEA may find Outer Space to be small.
 But West Seattle is like an island, and why leave if you don’t have to?

 Outer Space caps the maximum number of people inside at 45, so it’s never manic like it can get at those bigger indoor playspaces.
 On busy days, Saturdays especially, that can mean a waitlist.
-You can pre-purchase a Saturday time slot to make sure you get in.

 Clean and secure